Edward Fredkin: Fredkin's version of digital philosophy

-Recent Projects
+Later projects

 PDP-1 Restoration Project

 Fredkin chaired the PDP-1 Restoration Project, which was able to restore and reactivate the Computer History Museum's PDP-1 computer after seven months of work.

+Death

+Fredkin died in Brookline, Massachusetts, on June 13, 2023, at the age of 88.

 Awards and honors

 In 1984, Fredkin was awarded the Carnegie Mellon University Dickson Prize in Science, given annually to the person who has been judged to have made the most progress in a scientific field in the United States during that year.
 In 1999, CMU established the Fredkin professorship.

 Cultural references

-A layman's profile of Fredkin, along with a readable explanation of some of his theories, can be found in the first part of Three Scientists and Their Gods by Robert Wright (1988).
+A profile of Fredkin, along with a readable explanation of some of his theories, can be found in the first part of Three Scientists and Their Gods by Robert Wright (1988).
 The section of the book covering Fredkin was excerpted in The Atlantic Monthly in April 1988.

 According to biographer Robert Wright, the character Stephen Falken in the film WarGames was modeled after Fredkin.